Wall of Sound (Grateful Dead)

 The Wall of Sound was an enormous sound reinforcement system designed in 1973 specifically for the Grateful Dead's live performances.
-The largest concert sound system built at that time, The Wall of Sound fulfilled lead designer Owsley "Bear" Stanley's desire for a distortion-free sound system that could also serve as its own monitoring system.
+The largest concert sound system built at that time, the Wall of Sound fulfilled lead designer Owsley "Bear" Stanley's desire for a distortion-free sound system that could also serve as its own monitoring system.
+Due to its size, weight and resulting expense, the full WoS was only used from March to October of 1974.

 History

 Stanley and Dan Healy and Mark Raizene of the Grateful Dead's sound crew, in collaboration with Ron Wickersham, Rick Turner, and John Curl of Alembic designed the sound reinforcement system in an effort to deliver high-quality sound to attendees of Grateful Dead concerts, which were drawing crowds of 100,000 or more at the time.
 The Wall of Sound combined six independent sound systems using eleven separate channels.
 Vocals, lead guitar, rhythm guitar, and piano each had their own channel and set of speakers.
 Phil Lesh's bass was piped through a quadraphonic encoder that sent signals from each of the four strings to a separate channel and set of speakers for each string.
 Another channel amplified the bass drum, and two more channels carried the snares, tom-toms, and cymbals.
 Because each speaker carried just one instrument or vocalist, the sound was exceptionally clear and free of intermodulation distortion.

 Several setups have been reported for The Wall of Sound: